swfiua/gotu/docs/milkyway.rst

 Colin Rourke
 ------------

+Emeritus Professor of Mathematics at Warwick University.

+Good news: No need for dark matter.

+Bad news: Sagittarius A* is too small to drive the Milky Way.

 Colin Rourke proposes de Sitter space as a space-time which exhibits redshift, but has no overall expansion.

+Shows that the Sciama Principle can explain galactici rotation curves without need for dark matter.

 .. image:: images/cpr.jpg